 INSTRUCTOR NOTE: Review the Thrift Savings Plan Handout and play the optional video, Basic Investing.
-Encourage students to meet with a PFM at their local Health, Safety and Work-Life (HSWL) Regional Practice to learn more about investing.
+Encourage students to attend the Million Dollar Sailor course or meet with a PFM at the FFSC to learn more about investing.

 Cash and cash equivalents such as savings accounts, money markets, and certificates of deposit (CDs) are intended to be relatively safe and accessible.